This page contains additional information to help you make a nomination.

 Best New Pro Bono Activity

-In the Best New Pro Bono Activity category, the activity must not have been in operation earlier than the 1st September 2017.
-For this category we are looking for the same criteria as the ‘Best Contribution by a Law School’ (below), however, for this award the judges will also look for any innovative aspects of the project or activity.
+In the Best New Pro Bono Activity category, the activity must not have been in operation earlier than the 1st September 2019.
+For this category we are looking for the same criteria as the ‘Best Contribution by a Law School’ (below), however, for this award the judges will also look for any innovative aspects of the project or activity, including the use of technology e.g., to improve access to a service or service delivery.

 Best Contribution by an Individual Law Student